 Damaged insulation can be a result of something serious like fire or water damage, or something that was never even realized like weather or critter damage.
 Disrupted insulation is often caused by other subcontractors who may go into the attic to make upgrades or repairs.
-They move the insulation out of the way (e.g. blow-in fiberglass) and fail to put it back in place, or trample fiberglass which considerably reduces its R-value.
-Be diligent: if work is done or changes are made to insulated spaces, call your insulation team back in to be sure the product is in proper condition.
+They move the insulation out of the way (i.e. blown-in fiberglass) and fail to put it back in place, or trample fiberglass which considerably reduces its R-value.
+Be diligent.
+If work is done or changes are made to insulated spaces, call your insulation team back to be sure the product is in proper condition.

-Properly installing insulation is critical to ensure your customer gets the most from their investment.
-An insulation professional knows how to properly install insulating products.
+Properly installed insulation is critical to ensure your customer gets the most from their investment.
+An insulation professional knows how to correctly install insulating products.
 One product most often improperly installed is fiberglass batts.
-Many people believe they are qualified to install them, but many are misaligned leaving gaps which reduces its effectiveness.
-Specific problems we see are batts that are torn, patted down, not cut to fit around openings/pipes, not touching the surface they are supposed to insulate (attic floor, for instance), or missing all together.
+Many people believe they are qualified to install them, but many batts are misaligned leaving gaps which reduces their effectiveness.
+Specific problems we see are batts that are torn, patted down, improperly cut to fit around openings/pipes, separated from the surface they are supposed to insulate (attic floor, for instance) or missing altogether.
 Hire a qualified insulation contractor to be sure your customer is getting the most out of their investment.

 SUFFICIENT INSULATION LEVELS

-Most commonly seen in renovations or rehabs, many older homes simply don’t have insulation levels that meet today’s coded.
+Most commonly seen in renovations or rehabs, many older homes don’t have insulation levels that meet today’s code.
 Recommended insulation levels for our region are as follows: